mflorence99/go-3270/README.md

 Because the emulator is browser-hosted, _some_ server is necessary to deploy it.
 The static assets (HTML, CSS, Type/Javascript) could of course be deployed via a CDN, even Github iself.

-However, the only kind of socket browser code can use are Web sockets, while communication with the host application must be via TCP sockets.
+However, the only kind of sockets browser code can use are Web sockets, while communication with the host application must be via TCP sockets.
 Consequently, the server also acts as a proxy between the emulator and the application.
 The `Bun.serve` API considerably simplifies this code.

 ## Development